 If permitted by the manufacturer's instructions, fill a small bucket with warm water and a mild soap or detergent.
 This mixture will help remove any light stains or caked on dirt, dust, pet hair, pollen, and other debris from the fabric and headrail.

 Dip the sponge in the warm water and soap mixture and make sure to wring it out thoroughly to avoid soaking any parts of the shade.
-Then, use it to gently scrub away any caked on dirt, dust, or pollen from any affected areas of the shade.
+Then, use it to gently scrub away any caked-on dirt, dust, or pollen from any affected areas of the shade.
 When cleaning the headrail, do your best to avoid getting any liquid inside it, as water can damage the moving parts.

 Cleaning your shades—especially if they have a heavy amount of dirt and dust—can produce a big mess.
-Placing towels and sheets underneath the shades will catch any falling particles and prevent it from getting on your floor.
+Placing towels or sheets underneath the shades will catch any falling particles and prevent it from getting on your floor.

 Shades that are deeply stained, have been exposed to open air for long periods of time, or that are simply beyond your cleaning capabilities may need to be addressed by a professional.
 Avoid attempting to do any heavy cleaning yourself, as using harsh chemicals and scrubbing the fabric using abrasive materials or excessive force can damage the fabric.